 What to prepare before the solar installation

 Finding the right installer is important for a smooth and certified solar installation.
-MCS accreditation is necessary if you plan on signing up for the Feed-in Tariff.
-On top of that, the installer will need to carry out a brief survey prior to the solar installation.
-The survey is primarily to assess whether your home is suitable for solar panels.
+The installer will need to carry out a brief survey prior to the solar installation which is primarily to assess whether your home is suitable for solar panels.
 This includes whether your roof’s pitch, aspect and strength are fit for purpose.

 A suitable house to install solar panels on will have a structurally sound, 10 – 60° pitched roof that faces east, south or west.
 That’s around 10 – 12 million UK homes that are ideal for solar panels!*